fps/TackleboxModeling.jl/README.md

 This architecture allows an efficient implementation in a plugin using partitioned convolution (about 1/10 of the processing load compared to standard NAMs).
 Since the number of non-linearities is quite limited it is possible to implement oversampling for only those relatively efficiently (ca. 50 % cpu load increase over the non-oversampling variant).

-The code is flexible enough to add additional stages which can be useful for higher gain models.
+The code is flexible enough to add additional stages (layers) which can be useful for higher gain models.

 The two main parts of this software are:

 - Julia code to train a model.
 It uses CUDA.jl and cuDNN.jl in tandem with Flux.jl to perform the training on a GPU.
 - A simple LV2 plugin that allows the user to select one of the previously trained models.
 It would be easy to add model parameter loading from an e.g. JSON file but I don't need it.
 PRs welcome though.
 The plugin implements optional 2x oversampling (using a Chebyshev type II interpolation and decimation filter.)

+# Some implementation details

+- The loss function used is a windowed Short-Time-Fourier-Transform (STFT) loss.
+One little non-standard addition is that the window positions are somewhat randomized such that over the course of training every window shift is encountered eventually.
+- The size of the convolutional layers grows after a number of epochs.
+This is done in several stages.
+At the beginning of each stage the size of the convolution kernel is grown by a factor of 2x by convolving the existing kernel with a small random noise kernel of length (current kernel + 1).
+The 1st entry in the convolution kernel is set to 1.
+Additionally the learning rate is ramped up to the target learning rate over a number of epochs at the beginning of each stage.

 # Examples